SuyuZ1/Flappy-Bird/README.md

 ### Timescale Adjustment

-- Players can adjust the speed of the game by using the 'L' and 'K' keys.
+- Players can adjust the game's speed by using the 'L' and 'K' keys.
 - The timescale ranges from 1 to 5, with each increment or decrement adjusting the movement speed of the pipes by 50%.

 ## Media